Is English as a Second Language at RVCC right for you?

 How many levels does your program have?

 Students can place into any level or place out.
 Students can also place below our program and start in either a community program or our Workforce (Basic) ESL program.
 The Workforce Program has four levels divided into 3 semesters: Basic, 1a, 1b, 2a, and 2b.
 After students finish workforce, they can start academic.
-The academic ESL program has 5 levels: beginning, low intermediate, intermediate, high intermediate and advanced.
+The academic ESL program has 5 levels: beginning, low intermediate, intermediate, high intermediate and advanced (for class descriptions for Title II ESP please see below).
 If you are not sure which program you are qualified for, take the ESL placement test in the testing center.

-What is the difference between the ACADEMIC ESL PROGRAM and the WORKFORCE ESL PROGRAM?
+What is the difference between the ACADEMIC ESL PROGRAM, WORKFORCE ESL PROGRAM and the Title II ESL?

 IF YOU ARE NOT SURE WHICH ONE YOU SHOULD BE IN, TAKE THE PLACEMENT TEST AT THE TESTING CENTER.